leon-thomm/ryvencore/docs/features.md

 Continuing is some thoughts for people who want to work on this:

 !!! note
-    **Files might get large!** Because the resulting code has to include this abstract version of the whole internal structure as well as the definitions of all used Nodes, the resulting code might quickly reach 1000 lines.
+    **Files might get large!** Because the resulting code has to include this abstract version of the whole internal structure as well as the definitions of all used nodes, the resulting code might quickly reach 1000 lines.

 The resulting code should be completely independent without Qt dependencies.
-When generating the code, Ryven runs a dependency analysis of all Nodes' sources.
-Some Nodes might just use standard packages and modules (like numpy), while others might include external sources that one wants to have included in the generated code, like some functions or classes used by many of your nodes which that are therefore kept in their own modules.
+When generating the code, Ryven runs a dependency analysis of all nodes' sources.
+Some nodes might just use standard packages and modules (like numpy), while others might include external sources that one wants to have included in the generated code, like some functions or classes used by many of your nodes which are therefore kept in their own modules.
 Ryven analyzes normal (module-wide) import statements recursively and includes all sources that are not builtin modules or installed packages or part of an ignore list.

-## Customizing Connections

-**WIP**

-In the future you will be able to provide your own reimplementations of the connection classes, since this is an excellent point to add domain-specific additional functionality (like 'edge weights') to your editor.